Skip to content

 The Security Rule identifies four addressable implementation specifications under this standard:

 "Addressable" does not mean optional.
-A covered entity must either implement each specification or document in writing why an equivalent alternative measure achieves the same outcome.
-Skipping addressable specifications without that documentation is a compliance failure, not a judgment call.
+A covered entity must either implement each Security Rule specification or document in writing why an equivalent alternative measure achieves the same outcome.
+Skipping addressable specifications without that documentation is a compliance failure — not a judgment call — and OCR treats the omission accordingly in enforcement proceedings.

 Who Must Receive HIPAA Training

 The scope of required training is broader than most practice administrators assume.
 The HIPAA Privacy Rule at 45 CFR §164.530(b) applies to the entire workforce — paid or unpaid, full-time or part-time, on-site or remote.
-In practice, every one of the following must receive training:
+That scope creates obligations that many smaller practices underestimate, particularly for non-clinical staff and short-term personnel.

 Required HIPAA Training Topics by Role